openearth/sealevel/README.md

 make install
 ```

+You can install the packages in the file `requirements.txt` using pip or anaconda.
+For pip this is done using `pip install -r requirements.txt`.
+Windows users might want to prefer installing these packages through anaconda, setting up a separate environment with `conda install --file environment.yml`.

+Subsequently you have to manually install the package `slr` from the directory `slr` with `pip install -e slr`.

 # Running the notebook
 You can run the notebook in either jupyter notebook or jupyterlab.
 To start jupyter notebook.
 From the main level of the repository start `jupyter notebook` and browse through the notebooks folders.
 The main notebook is `dutch-sea-level-monitor.ipynb`.

 # Tags
 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/openearth/sealevel/master?filepath=notebooks)